/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 Buyers Beware

 Focusing exclusively on overcollateralization or LTV, particularly when the securitized assets do not have explicit principal amounts, is insufficient credit analysis.
 In a market in which debt capital is readily available and credit losses are low, more favorable debt terms tend to fuel increased appraisals and calculated present values over time.
 Cheap debt increases hard asset values as firms enjoy a lower cost of funds and consequently have lower hurdle rates for investments, thereby bidding up asset prices.
 ABS investors observe higher hard asset values, point to additional overcollateralization, and extend more cheap debt, which increases appraisals further, and so on.
-Engineers refer to this circular reference as a “positive feedback loop,” an inherently unstable condition (see figure above).
+Engineers refer to this circular reference as a “positive feedback loop,” an inherently unstable condition.

-Diversity of Payers: Most securitizations, regardless of type, have pools of loans, leases, or other contractual cash flows with many unique underlying borrowers or lessees (collectively “payers”).
+Diversity of payers: Most securitizations, regardless of type, have pools of loans, leases, or other contractual cash flows with many unique underlying borrowers or lessees (collectively “payers”).
 A CLO’s underlying portfolio may contain over a hundred unique corporate borrowers.
 A shipping container lease ABS pool may include dozens of cargo shipping line operators as lessees.
 A credit card ABS master trust may include receivables from thousands of individual card holders.
 An aircraft lease ABS may include leases representing obligations of many different airlines.
 By design, ABS debt investors do not require every underlying payer to perform in order for the ABS debt to receive all principal and interest payments.
 This diversification is intended to help protect against a loss arising from the idiosyncratic default risks associated with individual payers.

-Tranching of Risk and Amortization: Generally, securitizations issue multiple tranches, or classes of debt, that customize risk, rating, timing of repayment, and lien seniority on the collateral.
+Tranching of risk and amortization: Generally, securitizations issue multiple tranches, or classes of debt, that customize risk, rating, timing of repayment, and lien seniority on the collateral.
 This tranching allows debt with diverse risk and reward characteristics to be created from a single pool of assets.
 The shorter maturity, more senior tranches carry higher ratings, and greater cushion against loss, while the longer-dated, more junior tranches have higher yields but carry lower ratings.
 In this way, tranching serves to create debt that will suit different investor preferences.
 Tranching is achieved in a securitization through a set of rules defining the priority of payments—commonly referred to as a waterfall—that is the backbone of any securitization’s governing document.
 While tranching represents a major benefit of securitization, excessive customization may adversely impact liquidity and, in extreme cases, maybe be correlated with excessive investor confidence in the expected performance of the asset class.
 In practice, within each ABS subtype, we see standardized tranching, or “capital structures,” that allow market participants to more efficiently develop bids and offers in secondary markets.

 Balancing Risk and Return